 The Historic Abilene, Inc board welcomes you to Old Abilene Town.
 Whether you want to learn more about the wild and wooly west at the end of the Chisholm Trail in Abilene in the 1860’s or check out what’s going on and visit our site – we are here to help you out.

 Our grounds include the Old Abilene Town Main Street – which is home to the Alamo Saloon, Merchants Hotel and many other buildings.
-At this time only a few are operational and open to the public, but we are working on bringing more entertainment and services to you.
+At this time only a few are operational and open to the public, but we are working to bring more entertainment and services to visitors.

-Every weekend from May-October our grounds are active with gun-fighting reenactments by the Wild Bill Gunfighters and beginning Memorial Day weekend we have Can Can dancers performing on the weekends at the Alamo Saloon, which offers kettle corn, sarsaparilla’s and adult beverages to beat the heat.
+Every weekend from May-September our grounds are active with gun-fighting reenactments by the Wild Bill Gunfighters.
+Beginning Memorial Day weekend we have Can Can dancers performing on the weekends at the Alamo Saloon, which offers kettle corn, sarsaparilla’s and adult beverages to beat the heat.

 Our gunfighters will perform on Saturdays at 12/1:30/4 and on Sundays at 1:30/4.
 Holidays, such as Memorial Day weekend, Fourth of July and Labor Day weekend offer additional performances as well.
-Updated schedules and information will be posted as we publish them.
+Updated schedules and information will be posted on our website.

 Our neighbor to the north, the Abilene Smoky Valley Railroad, has weekend excursion train rides that work in sync with the living history programs that we have as well.
 Visit their site at www.asvrr.org to view their schedule and purchase tickets.